roboticdev00/Aurex/README.md

 Create a new database with the name "jewelry_db"

-Go to jewelry_db and import the database file fromthe  db folder of jewelry
+Go to jewelry_db and import the database file from the  db folder of jewelry

 # Configure database connection - Database connection has already been configured